MikeZheng33/GT-Class-Sign-up-Bot/README.md

  A bot that checks and signs up for classes

-NOTE: Duo push needs to be done on start of the program, no way around it unless you buy a physical key
+NOTE: Duo push needs to be done on start of the program, no way around it unless you buy a physical key NOTE 2: SELENIUM CHROMEDRIVER IS REQUIRED AS A DEPENDENCY

 INSTRUCTIONS: Create classesWanted.txt and classesToDrop.txt in the project folder